 The brownish color occurs because the bleeding is older blood, not bright red (new) blood.
 An ectopic pregnancy is a life-threatening emergency.

-Go to the emergency room if you notice any bleeding along with any symptoms, including:
+Go to the emergency room if you notice bleeding along with any of these symptoms:

 - extreme dizziness